-The Write Journey is an interactive, intimate and introspective journey into the world of story, empowering you to take ownership of the creative journey, and creative expression.
+The Write Journey is an interactive, intimate and introspective journey into the world of story, empowering writers to take ownership of the creative journey, and creative expression.

-The Write Journey not only offers a journey into the world of story, but also an introspective exploration into what it takes to be a screenwriter, writing for film or television.
+The Write Journey not only offers a journey into the world of story, but is equally an introspective exploration into what it takes to be a writer.